 Please keep your pet—and everyone else—as safe as possible.
-Please use a carrier if you’re bringing in a cat or a leash if you’re bringing in a dog please do not use retractable leashes and keep your dog close to you at all times.
+Please use a carrier if you’re bringing in a cat.
+If you’re bringing in a dog please do not use retractable leashes and keep your dog close to you at all times.
 If you do not have a leash or carrier, we will provide one for you prior to your entrance into the hospital.

 You’ll be safer, and it will minimize the stress on your injured or sick pet.
 Most of all, breathe!
 We understand that it’s a stressful time.
 We’ll do all we can to make you and your pet comfortable.

 Assessment and Triage

 When bringing your pet in for a walk-in or emergency appointment please bring all medically relevent information including vaccine history unless it was done here.
 A staff member will get you and your pet checked in and advise you of how many patients are waiting to be seen ahead of you.
 Depending on your pet’s condition, you will either be seen by one of our veterinarians in an examination room or given the option to schedule an appointment if you prefer to do so.
 In the event of a potentially life-threatening emergency your pet will be immediately taken to our treatment area to be assessed by our medical team.
 In some cases we may have reached the capacity of patients that we can safely see in a day and we may have to refer you to another practice or specialized practice that is better equipped to handle your pet’s critical needs.

 Pets are treated based on the seriousness of their condition and arrival time.
 Similar to a human urgent care facility, wait times will depend on the volume of patients being seen and the severity of your pet’s condition.
 Pets that are stable will be examined by a doctor as time permits or may be asked to schedule an appointment.